geodl-seminar/geodl-seminar.github.io/README.md

 Have a topic you would like to talk about on the reading group?
 Or just want to chat?
 Reach out to us on twitter:
 - [Putri van der Linden](https://twitter.com/compute_ri), PhD student with dr. Erik Bekkers at Amsterdam Machine Learning Lab.
-- [David Wessels](https://mobile.twitter.com/dafidofff), AI Research Engineer at Ellogon.
+- [David Wessels](https://mobile.twitter.com/dafidofff), AI Research Engineer at Ellogon.ai.
 - [David Knigge](https://twitter.com/davidmknigge), PhD student with dr. Efstratios Gavves at Video & Image Sense Lab.